What is Albumin Blood Test?

 Here are some possible interpretations of albumin test results:

-• Low albumin levels: A low level of albumin in the blood may indicate liver disease, kidney disease, malnutrition, or a chronic inflammatory condition such as rheumatoid arthritis.
+• Low albumin levels: A low albumin level in the blood may indicate liver disease, kidney disease, malnutrition, or a chronic inflammatory condition such as rheumatoid arthritis.
 Low albumin levels may also be seen in people who have recently had surgery or who are experiencing significant fluid loss, such as from burns or diarrhoea.

 In summary, the albumin test is a simple blood test that can provide important information about a person's overall health and the functioning of their liver and kidneys.

-Book Free Doctor Appointment
+Book an Appointment

 Frequently Asked Questions